felis/USB_Host_Shield_2.0/README.md

 It is essentially just a wrapper around the [HIDUniversal](hiduniversal.cpp) which takes care of the initializing and reading of the controllers.
 The [PSBuzz](PSBuzz.cpp) class simply inherits this and parses the data, so it is easy for users to read the buttons and turn the big red button on the controllers on and off.

+The example [PSBuzz.ino](examples/PSBuzz/PSBuzz.ino) shows how one can do this with just a few lines of code.

 More information about the controller can be found at the following sites:

 * http://www.developerfusion.com/article/84338/making-usb-c-friendly/